Australia Subclass 485 Visa – Guide 2026 + Stay-Back Calculator | Guide to Heights QEAC #10439

 The Temporary Graduate Visa (Subclass 485) allows international students who recently graduated from an Australian CRICOS-registered institution to live, work, and study in Australia temporarily after their Student Visa (Subclass 500) ends.
 It provides full open work rights — you are not tied to any employer, any industry, or any number of hours.
 This visa is your bridge between graduation and Permanent Residency.

 The Subclass 485 has three streams — the most relevant for bachelor's and master's graduates is the Post-Higher Education Work stream.
-This page covers this stream in detail.
-The Post-Vocational Education Work stream (for diploma/trade graduates) and the Second Post-Higher Education Work stream (regional extension) are also referenced below.
+This page covers that stream in detail.
+The Post-Vocational Education Work stream (for diploma/trade graduates) and the Second Post-Higher Education Work stream (the regional extension used in the calculator above) are also referenced below.

 This visa is not points-tested, does not require employer sponsorship, and most applicants apply within 6 months of finishing their degree.
 It is the most popular visa among Indian and GCC students who completed their degrees in Australia.